 Immunization Law For North Dakota Homeschoolers

-The state of North Dakota requires homeschool students to receive vaccinations.
+The state of North Dakota requires homeschool students to receive vaccinations or submit an exemption.
 You must submit a certificate of immunization or exemption for each child with your Statement of Intent to homeschool.

 (see legal reference #4: 17.1)

 For local support and information visit these North Dakota homeschool websites:

 - Required Attendance Age: North Dakota Century Code 15.1-20.

 - Home Education Regulations: North Dakota Century Code 15.1-23.

 - Curriculum and Testing Requirements: North Dakota Century Code 15.
 1-21.